FPGAwars/apio/docs/installing-apio.md

         pip install --force-reinstall apio

-3. Open a **new command window** and run this to test your installation.
+3. In a **new shell window**, run the following command to test your installation:

         apio